-The whole process as short as it may seem, takes months to get finalized.
-It takes around 9 months on average.
-The number of months varies according to the color, carat, and cut of the diamond.
-Optional GIA or IGI certification, jewelry setting, and laser inscription services may take extra time.
+As short as it may seem, the whole process takes months to get finalized.
+It takes around nine months on average.
+The number of months varies according to the diamond's color, carat, and cut.
+Optional GIA or IGI certification, jewelry sets, and laser inscription services may take extra time.

 The size of a diamond is measured in carats.
 A carat is the same as 200 milligrams(200mg).
-The carat and color affect most the price of a memorial diamond.
+The carat and color affect the price of a memorial diamond.
 Diamonds come in different colors from Naturally Amber™, Greenish Yellow, Red, Black, Pink, Blue, and Purely Colorless™.
-Naturally Amber™ diamonds are the cheapest, while Purely Colorless™ diamonds are the most expensive ones.
-You can get a 0.25 carat Naturally Amber™ for $1,400 at LONITÉ™ which provides customization options for the clients, like carat, color, cut, jewelry metal and type of setting.
+Naturally, Amber™ diamonds are the cheapest, while Purely Colorless™ diamonds are the most expensive ones.
+You can get a 0.25 carat Naturally Amber™ for $1,400 at LONITÉ™, which provides customization options for the clients, like carat, color, cut, jewelry metal, and type of setting.

 You will agree that memorial diamond jewelry is a very special and honorable way to remember a deceased loved one.
 Memorial diamond jewelry will last as long as you want, and you can wear it anytime and anywhere you like.
 You pay good money to a memorial diamond jeweler, and you wait for months to get your memorial diamond jewelry delivered to you.
 You finally get your memorial diamond that is made from the remains of your departed loved one, and you wear it to events and outings.
 You wear it around the house and even do light chores.
 You do all these things to keep the memories close to your heart.